Estimated reading time: 15 minutes

 Don’t make excuses; do it.

-How Much Does A WILL Cost?
+How Much Does A Legal Will Cost?

-- We have a copy in a fire-proof safe
+- We have a copy in a fire-proof safe.

-- The executor knows where the WILL is and who the lawyer is.
+- The executor knows where the Will is and who the lawyer is.

 She doesn’t know all of the in-between that will help her if we both die together.

-It’s certainly not the best topic to talk about, BUT it’s a must because death happens, whether accidental or not.
+It’s certainly not the best topic to talk about, but it’s a must because death happens, whether accidental or not.

 Even if there is a living spouse, if they don’t know where anything is, it makes the grieving process 10x worse.

-Planning Ahead Executor Resources and Tools
+Planning Executor Resources and Tools

 What can you do for them?